Ferrari P: 330 P3

 At the 1966 Targa Florio, Nino Vaccarella and Lorenzo Bandini failed because of Bandini's impetuous driving style, much to the chagrin of the Sicilian Vaccarella.
 In a superior position in the lead, Bandini lost control of the P3 in a narrow passage and damaged the front of the car so badly in the accident that it was unthinkable to continue.
 Victory at the 1000 km race at Spa-Francorchamps followed, driven out again by Mike Parkes and John Surtees.

 In the 1966 1000 km race on the Nürburgring, the two Brits retired prematurely after taking pole position due to clutch damage.
 The Ferrari didn't stand a chance against the superiority of Ford in the Le Mans 24-hour race.
 Enzo Ferrari also made an exception to the usual vehicle policy at the Sarthe and ceded a P3 to Luigi Chinetti's North American Racing Team.
-There, chassis 0846 was converted into the only P3 Spyder.
-Driven by Pedro Rodríguez and Richie GintherHowever, the car failed after just 151 laps with gearbox damage.
+There, chassis 0846 was converted into the only P3 Spyder, driven by Pedro Rodríguez and Richie Ginther.
+However, the car failed after just 151 laps with gearbox damage.
 The two factory cars didn't fare much better.
 Mike Parkes was involved in an accident in the number 20 car he shared with Ludovico Scarfiotti.
 The second works car, starting number 21 and driven by Jean Guichet and Lorenzo Bandini, had an engine failure.

-In 1967 the P3s were replaced by the P4s and two copies were given to the Scuderia Filipinetti.
+In 1967 the 330 P3s were replaced by the 330 P4s and two copies were given to the Scuderia Filipinetti.